 'Shamrock' was built in 1899 by Frederick Hawke of Stonehouse, Plymouth.
 She was the last and most advanced ketch-rigged Tamar sailing barge to be built in the world.

 Safeguarding her future

-Time has marched on for the grand old lady and the National Trust has once again hauled Shamrock out of the water, secured her on a cradle above the tide with every part of her hull accessible, and set about making major repairs that will ensure her future.
+Time has marched on for the grand old lady and the National Trust hauled Shamrock out of the water 18 months ago, secured her on a cradle above the tide with every part of her hull accessible, and began a programme of major repairs to ensure her future.

 How you can help

 Come and visit Shamrock on Cotehele Quay.
 You'll be able to see her during her conservation and every time you visit, have a cuppa in the tea-room or make a donation you're helping us carry out our conservation work.

 We urgently need funds to continue the restoration work, so if you can please donate to the Saving Shamrock appeal, where your donation will go directly to funding the work she so desperately needs.

 You can read about her history and learn more about the conservation project being carried out by the National Trust on her blog here.